-- Students will receive half refunds if they terminate K Force prior to the end of Term 3.
+- Students will receive half refunds if they terminate prior to the beginning of Term 3.

-- For students pursuing project work or competitions other than the VEX Robotics competition the subscription will be negotiated.
+- For students pursuing project work or competitions other than the VEX Robotics competition the subscription can be negotiated.

 K Force is a largely a self-funding activity run by volunteers and is always seeking sponsorship, helpers and fundraising opportunities.
 If you would like to help at all we would obviously be very interested.